marwankau/cpit210-course-project/README.md

 ![Xor circule](Images/xorkmap.jpg) ![And circule](Images/Inkedandkmap1.jpg)

 Half Adder has two inputs, sum and carry.
 The Half Adder is built by using the XOR gate and the And gate.
 It has two outputs the sum and carry.

-For example, if both inputs are 1 the output in sum will be 0 and the carry will be 1.
+As you can see in the truth table the sum is 0 if both inputs are the same.
+- For example:

+A=0, B=0

+A+B=0+0=SUM=0

+A=1,B=0

+A+B=1+0=SUM=1

+Sum=A XOR B

+In the truth table the carry will be 0 if any of the inputs are 0.

+- For example:

+A=0, B=1

+0 AND 1

+Carry=0

+A=1,B=1

+1 AND 1=Carry=1

+Carry= A AND B

 #### Components:
 - XOR gate